 Quite a way out there & after a bit of messing round found my camel that had been ordered and up on it I got …up it got and I was away on a fast camel….well a walking one… as we got closer to the Dunes I became a little disappointed ….
 The ones in China at Dunghung were so much bigger & impressive but onward we rolled with the camel owner leading it with a rope …he asked me if I wanted to try it running ….well walking with the rock was quite hard on the untrained back, but I thought I might as well try it a bit … well he started running and the camel started running…about 1 mph fasted and bump…bump..bump I went in I guess you would call it a saddle!
 Well he stopped after a bit so that was enough for me.

-The sunset point was pretty scungy but with the camels wandering about with riders on I got quite a few good skyline shots & as the sun went lower, with the camel & the guy on the rope & the setting sun between …could be some nice ones.
+The sunset point was pretty scungy but with the camels wandering about with riders on I got quite a few good skyline shots & as the sun went lower, with the on the rope & the setting sun between …could be some nice ones.
 Then the sunset ….without the tourist on a camel & guide that went onto the dune to my front left it would have been useless but I was able to move to include them & there may be some possibility’s.

 Back at the hotel the lights were out so it was “candles on” so I dug out my little Chromatek torch, asked for dinner to be by the pool, because of the hot dining room and then the power came on again…but still had dinner by the pool.. … Again I was the only one dining.